Frequently Asked Questions

-Our cocktails are made with our proprietary Organic Supergrain Alcohol, which is carefully crafted using organic ingredients including quinoa, amaranth, millet and cassava root.
+Our cocktails are made with our proprietary organic alcohol, which is carefully crafted using organic ingredients including quinoa, amaranth, millet and cassava root.

 Are Crook & Marker cocktails considered flavored beer?

-Blending our Organic Supergrain Alcohol with natural flavors means that our products are categorized as flavored beer.
+Blending our organic alcohol with natural flavors means that our products are categorized as flavored beer.
 But we’re like nothing else.
 With Crook & Marker, we have pioneered the first fully USDA Organic portfolio of delicious cocktails.

 Ultimately, this benefits our consumers because our products are more readily available at a larger number of retail locations, and greater accessibility means more opportunities to enjoy bold flavor you can trust.